AlbertP3/FlashCards/README.md

 ![TimeSpent Window](src/res/imgs/ss_time.png)

-1. There are 3 independent timers available for:
-   - Recording time spent during a *Revision*
+1. RevisionTimer for recording time spent during a *Revision*
-   - Monitoring changes in the source file (optional, turn off by setting to 0)
-   - Pace Timer for switching cards after a specified time has passed (optional, turn off by setting to 0)
+2. Pace Timer for switching cards after a specified time has passed (turn off by setting to 0)
-2. Timers will stop whenever the Application window is not selected or a side-window is opened
+3. Timers will stop whenever the Application window is not selected or a side-window is opened

+## Monitoring
+1. FileMonitor is used to watch loaded files for changes
+2. Watched files: current flashcards file, SOD source file
+3. Turn off this setting by changing *allow_file_monitor* to false
+4. If current file is only temporary, it will be saved as a tmp-backup.csv and loaded on next startup.
+This file is then removed

 ## Settings